jordymeow/ai-engine/readme.txt

 Built specifically for WordPress with seamless integration.
 No clunky interfaces, just native WordPress experience.

 **Flexible & Powerful**
-Support for multiple AI providers: OpenAI, Anthropic, Google, OpenRouter, Mistral, and more.
+Built-in support for OpenAI, Anthropic, Google, xAI (Grok), Mistral, Perplexity, OpenRouter, Replicate, Azure (OpenAI), plus a Custom (OpenAI-compatible) provider that connects to Ollama, LM Studio, vLLM, llama.cpp, LocalAI, or any self-hosted server.
 Use the models that work best for you.

 **Developer Friendly**
 Clean APIs, extensive hooks, and MCP support.
 Build custom AI features or entire SaaS applications on WordPress.